++ ENGLISH VERSION BELOW ++

 Declining the Pro status

-Players who have qualified for Pro once have the possibility to reject the Pro status once by submitting an application to the Tournament Department (turnier@roundnetgermany.de) if they are of the opinion that the qualification does not correspond to their performance level.
+Players have the option of rejecting pro status once by submitting an application to the Tournament Operations Department (rejection form) if they believe that the qualification does not correspond to their performance level.

-The rejection is only possible until the players have reached the Pro qualification a second time within twelve months.
-For example, if a player earns Pro status and rejects it immediately, but earns it again within 12 months, they can no longer be rejected.
+Example: If a player earns Pro status, rejects it immediately, but earns it again within 12 months, it can no longer be rejected.

 Ranking points & RGX in the Pro-Division